altocodenl/tagaway/readme.md

 Mono
    - server: view to review unsupported formats, invalid pivs and errored mp4 conversions
+   - client: fix case where uploading all invalid files does not result in finish
    - client: fix case where alreadyUploaded/repeated is too eager to send the complete operation
    - client: cannot go back from view pics to other views because of URL change
    - client: check if more queries are done on initial load of update box